DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-12-setting-up-permissions-iteration-4.md

 But this is wrong when the user works for an accredited body.
 It should read something more like ‘Applies to courses run by [training providers]’.

-If we change the hint text to work for an accredited body Then users won’t be confused by incorrect descriptions
+If we change the hint text to work for an accredited body Then users will not be confused by incorrect descriptions

 ![Screenshot of ‘Select permissions’ page.](invite-user-permissions-page-1.png)